not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT-JSON.md

 If there is a need to generate internal TimeSeq [triggers](TIMESEQ-SCRIPT.md#triggers) based on external trigger sources, the `input-triggers` property allows input ports to be set up for receiving external trigger signals.

 In the `component-pool`, TimeSeq objects (*segment*s, *input*s, *output*s, *value*s, ...) can be defined that can then be referenced from elsewhere in the script.
 This allows a single object definition to be re-used in multiple parts of the script, and can allow better structuring of complex scripts through the usage of clear/descriptive IDs.
-See the [component reuse](TIMESEQ-SCRIPT.md#component-reuse) section of the main TimeSeq script documentation file for more details.
+See the [referencing](TIMESEQ-SCRIPT.md#referencing) section of the main TimeSeq script documentation file for more details.

 ### Properties